Raymo et al. v. FCA US LLC and Cummins Inc.

 Important!
 Plaintiffs’ Counsel’s request for attorneys’ fees, expenses and Case Contribution Awards will be on file with the Court, and posted on this website once available.

 • Objecting is telling the Court that you do not like something about the Settlement.
-You can object to the Settlement only if you are a Class Member and stay in the Class.
+You could have objected to the Settlement only if you are a Class Member and stay in the Class.
 Excluding yourself, or “opting out,” means that you are removing yourself from the Class and will have no right to proceeds from the Settlement.
-If you exclude yourself, you also have no right to object to the Settlement, because the Settlement no longer affect you.
+If you excluded yourself, you also have no right to object to the Settlement, because the Settlement no longer affect you.

 • If you do nothing, you will remain in the Class.
 In that event, you will receive a check for your pro rata share of the Settlement Fund and you will be bound by the releases regarding the claims in this case as set forth in Section VIII of the Settlement Agreement, available in its entirety on the Important Documents page.

 • The Notice summarizes the Settlement.
 More details are in the Settlement Agreement.
 You can review the Settlement Agreement and other documents related to the Action on the Important Documents page.
-In addition, Plaintiffs’ Counsel’s motions for final approval of the Settlement, Plan of Distribution and request for attorneys’ fees, expenses, and Case Contribution Awards are currently due to be filed with the Court by July 5, 2024 and will be available for review on the website.
+In addition, Plaintiffs’ Counsel’s motions for final approval of the Settlement, Plan of Distribution and request for attorneys’ fees, expenses, and Case Contribution Awards were filed with the Court on September 10, 2024, and will be available for review on the website.

 If you have questions or want more information, you may contact the Settlement Administrator toll free 1-844-633-0696 or via mail: